Noureenelazab/noureenelazab/README.md

-## Hi there 👋

-**Noureenelazab/noureenelazab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...# Hi there! 👋 I'm Noureen Ahmed Bahgat
+# Hi there! 👋 I'm Noureen Ahmed Bahgat

 ## 🎓 About Me
 Software Engineering Student passionate about technology and continuous learning.